 Credit risk arises when there is the possibility of the office's debtors defaulting on their contractual obligations resulting in financial loss to IASA.
-IASA measures credit risk on a fair value basis and monitors risk on a regular basis.
+IASA measured credit risk on a fair value basis and monitors risk on a regular basis.

-IASA has minimal concentration of credit risk.
-IASA has policies and procedures in place to ensure that transactions occur with customers with appropriate credit history.
-IASA does not engage in high risk hedging for its financial assets.
+IASA had minimal concentration of credit risk.
+IASA had policies and procedures in place to ensure that transactions occur with customers with appropriate credit history.
+IASA did not engage in high risk hedging for its financial assets.

-There are no impaired financial assets at 30 June 2018.
+There are no financial assets at 30 June 2019.